jcburley/joker/GOSTD.md

 Returned `GoObject` instances can:
 * Be ignored (they'll presumably be garbage-collected at some point)
 * Be stringized (via e.g. `(str goobj)`)
-* Be converted to a suitable Joker representation
+* Be converted to a suitable Clojure representation
 * Be passed as arguments to Go API wrappers
 * Be provided as members in a newly constructed `GoObject` instance (of the same or, more typically, some other, type)
 * Have receivers/methods, defined on them, invoked via the `Go` function